HIGH SCHOOL TELEVISION PRODUCTION

 The formula employed at Woodland Hills High School is to use our community cable systems for the live telecasting of school events.
 Televising events such as sports and concerts meet the requirements for a successful program by providing programming for which there is an audience and relatively simple production techniques can still produce an interesting program.

-The direction that the television program take will depend to a large degree if it is operated as a formal class or as a "club".
+The direction that the television program take will depend if it is operated as a formal class or as a "club".

 COURSE ADVANTAGES: